John Harvey (racing driver): Career

-Shortly after the Brock breakup John was appointed lead driver of the GM Sunraycer team and made two trips to the US for testing and race team preparation.
+Shortly after the Brock breakup, Harvey was appointed lead driver of the GM Sunraycer team and made two trips to the US for testing and race team preparation.
 He was recommended for his professionalism and discipline by Ray Borrett (Holden's reliability and “skunkworks” motor sport engineer).
 Ray was involved in the development of Sunraycer in the US and became the race team manager.

 Harvey's last Bathurst 1000 was in 1988 where he teamed with Kevin Bartlett in a Holden VL Commodore SS Group A SV to finish in 14th after qualifying 22nd.
 Early in the race, Harvey had been dicing with Brock, now racing a BMW M3.
 Harvey almost didn't get to drive in the 1988 race.
 At the time he was working for the Tom Walkinshaw owned Holden Special Vehicles and Walkinshaw had a rule that barring himself, senior management could not participate in dangerous activities such as being a race driver.
 Walkinshaw finally relented and let Harvey race at Bathurst, originally offering him the lead driver role in the HSV team's 3rd car, something which Harvey turned down stating that "I had been the number two behind Brock for eight years and I wasn't about to become the number three".

 During Round 7 of the 1988 Australian Touring Car Championship at Sandown, and despite being part of the management team at HSV, Harvey was on hand to be part of Allan Moffat's team for the weekend (complete with a Moffat team ANZ Bank jacket).
 From 1988 Moffat was racing a Ford Sierra RS500 built by Swiss ace Ruedi Eggenberger.
 Ironically, Harvey's old HDT teammate Larry Perkins through his Perkins Engineering was running the factory-backed Holden team in the 1988 ATCC under the name of Holden Special Vehicles.

 In February 1988, Harvey drove the new VL Commodore SS Group A SV which was the pace car driver for the first-ever NASCAR race held outside of North America, the Goodyear NASCAR 500 held at the then-new, A$54 million Calder Park Thunderdome in Melbourne.

 Following the 1988 Tooheys 1000, Harvey retired from competitive motorsport to concentrate on his work with Holden and HSV.

 In 2018, CAMS awarded Harvey a place in the Motor Sport Hall of Fame.

 In the 2020 Australia Day Honours, Harvey was awarded the Medal of the Order of Australia for service to motor sports.

 Death

-Harvey died on 5 December 2020, aged 82, from a battle with lung cancer.
+Harvey died on 5 December 2020, aged 82, from lung cancer.